kirilltitov/FDBSwift/README.md

 ## TODOs

-* Asynchronous methods
-* Network options
-* ✅ Proper errors
-* The rest of C API
-* ✅ There is a memory leak somewhere, find@eliminate
 * Enterprise support, vendor WSDL, rewrite on Java
 * Drop enterprise support, rewrite on golang using react-native (pretty sure it will be a thing by that time)
 * Blockchain?
 ICO?
 VR?
 AR?
 * Rehab
+* ✅ Proper errors
 * ✅ Transactions rollback
 * ✅ Tuples
 * ✅ Tuples pack
-* Tuples unpack
-* Integer tuples
+* ✅ Integer tuples
 * ✅ Ranges
 * ✅ Subspaces
-* Directories
 * ✅ Atomic operations
 * ✅ Tests
 * ✅ Properly test on Linux
+* Tuples unpack
+* More verbose
+* Network options
+* Asynchronous methods
+* Directories
+* The rest of C API
 * Docblocks and built-in documentation
-* More verbose